G2Pavon/timercounter/spr1n/readme.md

-# spr1n Timer - Information and Installation Guide (v1 and v1-d)
+Information and Installation Guide (v1 and v1-d)

 ## Introduction